gitter-badger/ezpublish-modern-legacy/README.md

 ## Why?

-As eZ Systems is pushing towards the new eZ Platform (which, in the end, will drop support for eZ Publish Legacy, changes to the old eZ Publish are limited to a needed minimum, so that new features or changes absolutely needed to ensure a working eZ Publish 5.x/Platform.
+As eZ Systems is pushing towards the new eZ Platform (which, in the end, will drop support for eZ Publish Legacy), changes to the old eZ Publish are limited to a needed minimum, so that new features or changes absolutely needed to ensure a working eZ Publish 5.x/Platform.

-On the other hand, there are still projects based on the Legacy Core (and without Enterprise Support) out there which would benefit from ongoing enhancements.
+But let's face it: there are still some pure eZ 4.x projects out there which need to be maintained, eZ Publish 5 relies on Legacy, and in the current state, eZ Platform does as well - so the legacy core will stay around for a while.

+eZ Publish ML is for developers who want or have to rely on the "old" stack, but still would like to benefit from improvements and perhaps even new features.

 ## Goals